 What seemed to some like “detours” in the road - directing a Community Health Program serving African-American and Latina/ Caribbean immigrant women in Chicago, and managing participatory reproductive health programs in Bolivia and among refugee youth in Clarkston, GA – kept my feet on the ground by giving me invaluable opportunities to see applied public health in action.
 I have been working on women’s reproductive health with global populations in the US and internationally for over two decades; the only thing that seems to change is that as I get older, my focus has shifted toward younger populations.
 I am now particularly interested in youth aged 10-14 - and their parents.

-Today, most of my focus in reproductive health is on adolescents and young adults in the US and Latin America.
+Today, most of my focus in reproductive health and positive youth development is on adolescents and young adults in the US and Latin America.
 I've had on-going projects in Paraguay since 2005; in 2010 I began collaborating with a local NGO in an informal settlement in the flood plains of the Paraguay River that supports local youth to complete their secondary education.
 This partnership in the "slum" community of the Banado Sur has involved 18 Emory grad students doing thesis research and/or practica there.
 I was a Fulbright Scholar for Paraguay 2015-2017; here's a link to a recent story about that work: http://news.emory.edu/stories/2015/07/er_karen_andes_fulbright/campus.html.
 In 2018-2019, I was a Governor's Teaching Fellow at the University of Georgia's Institute for Higher Education.

 Areas of Interest